-intel plans significant layoffs as 20% of workforce at risk
+NewsIntel plans significant layoffs as 20% of the workforce at risk

 Intel employees worldwide received disappointing news.
 According to Bloomberg, the IT industry giant is preparing group redundancies, with 20% of the workforce expected to lose their jobs.
 At the end of 2024, the company employed just under 109,000 people, compared to 124,800 the previous year.

 On Thursday, Intel is set to summarise its financial results for the first quarter of 2025.
-According to Bloomberg sources, this will likely be an opportunity for the company's CEO, Lip-Bu Tan, to announce plans for further workforce reductions by 21%.
+According to Bloomberg sources, this will likely be an opportunity for the company's CEO, Lip-Bu Tan, to announce plans for a 21% reduction in the workforce.

-Bloomberg highlights that the company from Santa Clara, California, missed the crucial market opportunity for the development of artificial intelligence.
+Bloomberg highlights that the company from Santa Clara, California, missed a crucial opportunity to develop artificial intelligence.
 As a result, the giant lost its technological edge to Nvidia.

 Lip-Bu Tan, at last month's Intel Vision conference, stated that the company needs to replace the lost engineering talent, improve its balance sheet, and better tailor its production processes to the needs of potential customers.